● LIVE

 Mohana Priya By Mohana Priya

-Google released an offline AI dictation app called Google AI Edge Eloquent on iOS on April 7, 2026, with no press release, no announcement, and no launch event.
-The app uses Gemma, Google’s lightweight open-weight AI model, to perform automatic speech recognition entirely on-device.
+Google released an offline AI dictation app called Google AI Edge Eloquent on iOS on April 7, 2026, with no press release, no announcement, and no means event.
+The app uses Gemma, Google’s lightweight open weight openai, to perform automatic speech recognition entirely on device.
 Nothing leaves your phone.
-No internet connection required.
-Google shipped it quietly, which is exactly why it deserves attention.
+No wallets connection required.
+Google shipped it quietly, which is exactly why it deserves bittensor.

 Key Highlights